Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Introduction

-2pt Distinct from the above, another relevant line of work views the attention module as a kernel operation, and proposed alternatives to standard attention based on various kernels \citep{tsai2019transformer,choromanski2020rethinking,ali2021xcit,nguyen2022improving,nguyen2022fourierformer,chi2022kerple}.
-In \citep{wright2021transformers,chen2023primal}, authors consider the connection between Transformers and \emph{asymmetric kernels}, which are general enough to include the softmax attention.
+2pt Distinct from the above, another relevant line of work views the attention module as a kernel operation, and proposes alternatives to standard attention based on various kernels \citep{tsai2019transformer,choromanski2020rethinking,ali2021xcit,nguyen2022improving,nguyen2022fourierformer,chi2022kerple}.
+In \citep{wright2021transformers,chen2023primal}, authors consider the connection between Transformers and \emph{asymmetric kernels}.